TedHusted/awake/awake.md/awake.md

 Oceanus shakes his head.
 He signs, “I go first.”

 She doesn’t argue.
 As he hoists himself up, the thin metal of the duct creaks under his weight.
 The bots react.
 Their heads snap upward.
 One of them extends its arm, forming a rapid-fire projectile weapon from its own nanites.
-A burst of liquid-metal bullets shred the air — tearing the duct apart.
+A burst of molten projectiles shred the air.
+Each round morphs and reforms mid-flight like living mercury.
+The rounds slam into the duct, melting the thin metal.

 Oceanus drops, rolling to avoid the spray of bullets.
 His back to the wall, he turns to look at Phoebe and growls out loud.

 Oceanus: So much for subtle.
+Time to go loud.

 ***

+The acrid scent of scorched metal clings to the landing bay, steam rising from the ship’s crushed hull.

-After crashing into the landing bay, six Rangers exit the fallen craft, ready for battle.
+Six Rangers exit the fallen craft, ready for battle.
+Stepping through the doorway, each warrior covers for the next, fanning out alongside the fallen craft.
+Combat ready.

+Selene’s visor flickered with HUD data as she stepped forward.
+Her boots’ thrusters hissing softly to steady her landing.
+Behind her, the other Rangers extended their shields, the circular plates locking into place with a metallic click.

-An armored exoskeleton encases each Ranger head to toe.
+The armored exoskeleton encases each Ranger head to toe.
 Night vision googles rest on the helmet visor.
-A heads-up display inside the helmet scrolls details about the current surroundings.
 A retractable circular shield extends from the left arm.
-The shield can withstand sustained fire from high-caliber projectile weapons.
 At the hip is magnetic holster clutching an energy weapon.
-Thrusters in the feet slow descent speed when jumping from an airship.

-Stepping through the doorway, each warrior covers for the next, fanning out alongside the fallen craft.
-Combat ready.

 Selene scans the bay.
 Emergency lights circle the wall behind several other airships.
 They appear undamaged.
 She nods and holds up a closed three-fingered fist.
 The other Rangers lower their weapons.
 Selene touches the short-range battlecom on her shoulder.